gitluin/sara/README.md

  * With programs like Krita, the popup window generates an unmap event upon completion of its task, so it stays around and takes up tiling space _somehow link unmap to destroy, but only for specific clients_
  * Function spawns don't play nice if they hang around and you try to kill them before they go poof
  * Mouse click should draw focus to a window
- * Movement check in enternotify needs to check boundaries of prev\_enter, not x and y
+ * Movement check in enternotify needs to check boundaries of preventer, not x and y
  * Sometimes, opening pictures in feh via vifm leads to insane tiling of the picture
- * Bar doesn't redraw on laptop lid reopen until maprequest, change\_desktop, etc.
+ * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc.
  * enternotify isn't perfect, sometimes it behaves weirdly.
 Need to experiment.
- * Need to XFree() in apply\_rules, I think?
+ * Need to XFree() in applyrules, I think?
 Unclear
+ * When you spawn a new window, if the mouse hasn't moved, it should focus the new client

 To Do
 ----